Our Preferred Forex Platform

 We currently trade at This Trading Platform (allowing you to trade Forex, CFDs, and crypto currencies).
 After testing several Forex platforms we find this one to be the best.
 What made the difference is a unique feature that allow us to watch and copy the strategies and trades of the best performing traders on the platform.
-You can actually see each move the "Guru" traders make.
+You can actually see each move the traders make.
 This method works nicely for us.
 Since we started trading at this broker we noticed an increase of our successful trades and profits when compared to our former platforms.
 Please note that 74% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money. eToro USA LLC does not offer CFDs, only real Crypto assets are available.

-Here's How You Can Make Money in Forex Currency Trading
+Here's How You Can Succeed in Forex Currency Trading

 The purpose of this book is to show you how to make money trading Currencies.
 Thousands of people, all over the world, are trading Forex and making tons of money.
 Why not you?

 All you need to start trading Forex is a computer and an Internet connection.
 You can do it from the comfort of your home, in your spare time without leaving your day job.
 Please note that when trading Forex your capital is at risk.

 And you don't need a large sum of money to start, you can trade initially with a minimal sum, or better off, you can start practicing with a demo account without the need to deposit any money.

 Currency Forex allows even beginners the opportunity to succeed with financial trading.
 Actually people that have minimum financial track record can easily make money by learning how to trade currencies online.